 Employment Outlook and Salary Info

 As health care progresses with advances in science and technology, there will be more health care products and services that need to be advertised and branded.
-However, the BLS projected an average job growth of -3% in the more general field of advertising sales agents during the 2014 to 2024 decade.
+However, the BLS projected decreased job growth of 2% in the more general field of advertising sales agents during the 2018 to 2028 decade.